ncabanes/oldComputersHandbooks/jvcMsx-basic-198x/markdown/msxbasicjvc.md

 If nothing is written on the Sprite screen, it is transparent; therefore up to 33 layers of images can be viewed on the monitor.

 Thus, when a figure drawn on a sprite screen at the back is over lapped by one drawn on a sprite screen nearer the front the overlapped portion of the figure at the back will disappear.
 This makes it possible to give display an appearance of depth.

 1 -1'» Q
 list ‘Q
-§ ’\° S“ Background screen .5
+§ ’\° S" Background screen .5
 if-1: 55 "
 ‘\.\r ~%prite screen
 O

 Sprite SGIBSHS BIB UBHSDBIBHK BXCBDI where they contain figures.
 Qég,

 ln order to use the Sprite function, the following steps are necessary.

 0 Either 8 X 8 dot or 16 >< l6 dot Sprite patterns must be defined.
 ' The data for characters to be displayed using the Sprite function must be defined in character strings.

 ' Both the Sprite screen number which the Sprite pattern will be displayed on, as well as the display size (standard or expanded) must be specified.